ColdeZhang/Dominion/README.md

 - 1.20.1+ (Bukkit、Spigot、Paper、Folia)

-> You need to use Java21 to run your server.
-If you are still using Java17, you can safely replace it with Java21.
-In
-> theory, version 1.20.1+ can be directly upgraded to Java21.

 > Although this plugin supports Spigot, we strongly recommend that you upgrade your core to Paper or its forked (such as
 > Purpur) for a better performance experience.